uaraven/mk54/docs/code_generation.md

 `Mk54` will use combined approach by generating all code for mantissa operations, but calling to Java method for exponent operations.

+---

 After any calculation flag `entryMode` will be set to `MANTISSA` so that any digit entry will be performed on mantissa.
 Variable `decimalFactor` will be reset to `0` at the same time.

 Adding new digit to mantissa is more or less straightforward, but it requires a state variable `decimalFactor`.
 While decimal factor is 0, all digits are added to integer part of the number.
 For each digit N, current value of register X is multiplied by 10 and then N is added to register X. When `.` operation executes it will set `decimalFactor` to 10.
-When `decimalFactor` is not equal to 0, each new digit will be deleted by current `decimalFactor` and added to register X. After that `decimalFactor` itself will be divided by 10 to be ready for next fractional digit.
+When `decimalFactor` is not equal to 0, each new digit will be divided by current `decimalFactor` and added to register X. After that `decimalFactor` itself will be divided by 10 to be ready for next fractional digit.

 Things become trickier as soon as `ВП` or `EXP` operation is encountered.
 This operation puts calculator in exponent